HMBinara/health-fitness-predictor/README.md

 # health-fitness-predictor

-End-to-end Health &amp; Fitness prediction project using Python, Streamlit, and a pre-trained ML model.
-Includes clean UI, model loading, and prediction pipeline.
+End-to-end Health & Fitness prediction project using Python, Streamlit, and a pre-trained ML model.
+Includes a small Streamlit UI to load a pickle model and run single-row predictions.